 That sounds like a recipe for disaster if you ask me.

-I love the texture of these cookies.
+I love the texture of these peppermint crunch cookies.
 They have crispy edges and a light, soft, chewy center.

 I think they are best of both worlds.
 Some people like they cookies, other link crispy cookies… why not have both?

-What I love about these cookies is that everyone loves them, but they are made with all wholesome ingredients.
+What I love about these peppermint crunch cookies is that everyone loves them, but they are made with all wholesome ingredients.
 No processed ingredients, no refined sugar and no added unnecessary junk.

 With all of the unhealthy goodies that surrounds us during the holidays, it’s really nice to have a healthier option.